Undetermined Associate Degree

 Your college GPA will start fresh upon admission to the University of Cincinnati.
 However, please keep in mind that UC College of Pharmacy will use your “net” (combined) college GPA and will average all of your science and math GPA grades for admission consideration into the PharmD program.

-Other UC students may transfer into Clermont College by completing the application for change in college and program form available at the Center for Pathways Advising and Student Success website.
-Current UC students are welcome to contact UC Clermont College Admissions office at (513) 732-5319 with questions about the change in college application process.
-Students are urged to see their advisor before transferring into a different major to minimize any impact on your degree progress.
+Other UC students may transfer into Clermont College by completing the application for change in college and program.
+Current UC students are welcome to contact the UC Clermont Admissions office at (513) 732-5319 with questions about the change in college application process.
+Students are urged to see their advisor before transferring into a different major to minimize any impact on degree progress.

 For specific deadline information, visit the Admissions page.